Adolescents, their families and their social support systems will be served by effective, comprehensive networks of local programs and agencies.

 Working collaboratively with state and local agencies to develop community awareness of the problem of adolescent pregnancy and improve services for teen parents.

-Teen parents, their children and families, and society as a whole.
+Adolescent parents, their children and families, and society as a whole.

 Who Provides Services